iPhoring/ComputerVision/ExtendedKalmanFilter/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-Once the install for Prerequisites are complete, the main program can be built and run by doing the following from the project top directory.
+Once the installation for Prerequisites is complete, the main program can be built and run by following the below steps.
 #### Basic Build Instructions
 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`